MISSILE MEASUREMENT SHIP

 ABOARD THE NEW MISSILE RESEARCH SHIP

-Central control room of the new "missile measurement ship,"
+Defense Department's new "missile measurement ship," the

 Original Caption by Science Service